apache/polaris/site/content/in-dev/unreleased/configuring-polaris-for-production.md

 ### Configuring EclipseLink

 To use EclipseLink for metastore management, specify the configuration `metaStoreManager.conf-file` to point to an EclipseLink `persistence.xml` file.
 This file, local to the Polaris service, contains details of the database used for metastore management and the connection settings.
-For more information, refer to [metastore documentation]({{% ref "metastores" %}}) for details.
+For more information, refer to the [metastore documentation]({{% ref "metastores" %}}).

 ### Bootstrapping